 The Help You Need Is Here

-Whether you are ready to take the first step toward lifelong recovery or want to connect with fellow Guardian IOP alumni, we encourage to speak with a Recovery Specialist at (855) 517-1871.
+Whether you are ready to take the first step toward lifelong recovery or want to connect with fellow Guardian IOP alumni, we encourage to speak with a Treatment Advisor at (888) 693-1894.

 Anna earned her Masters of Social Work at Barry University in Miami, FL in 2017 and completed her internship in co-occurring disorders.
 Anna has a Bachelors of Art in Religious Studies from Naropa University and is a certified yoga and meditation instructor.
 Anna has received specialized training in somatic counseling with an emphasis on body-centered psychotherapy.